 Luria’s work led to the identification and understanding of the function of very specific cognitive areas critical to the learning process which became the basis of the Arrowsmith Program’s cognitive exercises.
-Rosenzweig’s contribution was that specific targeted cognitive programs could exercise/stimulate and improve the functioning of these cognitive areas.
+Rosenzweig’s contribution was that the brain could change along with learning as a result of what he called ‘differential stimulation’.

 Recent research in neuroscience is leading to new insights into the ways in which the brain changes in response to experience and demonstrates that the brain is not static, but rather is dynamically changing and undergoes such changes throughout one's entire life.
-The Arrowsmith Program has proven successful with students in elementary and secondary school through to post-secondary school and with adults, evidence that there is neuroplasticity over an individual’s life-span.
+The Arrowsmith Program has proven successful with students in elementary and secondary school through to post-secondary school and with adults.

 The goal of the Arrowsmith Program is for students to become effective, confident and self-directed learners for life and to enable them to achieve their goals of academic and career success.